 The Fund may irrevocably elect at initial recognition to classify a financial asset that meets the amortized cost criteria above as at FVTPL if that designation eliminates or significantly reduces an accounting mismatch had the financial asset been measured at amortized cost.

-The Fund's financial assets at amortized cost include the deposit in banks, accrued interest receivable and dividend receivable.
+The Fund's financial assets at amortized cost include the deposit in banks and accrued interest receivable.